Your questions answered.

-By using Iowa Doula Agency, you will get an opportunity to meet multiple doulas in person or digitally here.
+By using Iowa Doula Agency, you will have an opportunity to meet multiple doulas in person or digitally.
 Even better, do both!
-Personalities shine through in the digital biographies of our doulas – a great way to prepare questions for when you meet us all in person at our monthly “Meet the Doulas! night, held on the second Monday of each month.
+Personalities shine through in the digital biographies of our doulas – a great way to prepare questions for when you meet us all in person at our monthly “Meet the Doulas!” night, held on the second Monday of each month.

 Birth: You will have two to three meetings with your Iowa Doula Agency doula.
 During these prenatals you will discuss your goals and desires for the birth of your baby, as well as any fears or anxieties you have about the process.
 Your doula will love to speak with you about comfort measures that you may enjoy, as well as offer help writing a birth plan.
 A normal doula-client relationship includes active communication via email or text throughout the pregnancy.